Verizon is always seeking certified diverse suppliers that help position us to create the networks that move the world

 Once registered, it is the supplier's responsibility to keep certification and registration profiles and documentation current.
 Any supplier with outdated or expired certification may be removed from the database without prior notice.

-If registering as a minority, woman, disability-owned business enterprise, service-disabled veteran-owned or lesbian, gay, bisexual or transgender business you must provide certification documentation through a third-party certification organization or office recognized by Verizon.
+If registering as a minority, woman, disability-owned, veteran, service-disabled veteran-owned or lesbian, gay, bisexual or transgender business you must provide certification documentation through a third-party certification organization or office recognized by Verizon.
 These are: